 Can you use lactic acid and vitamin C together?

+Yes you can!
 Vitamin C is a powerhouse ingredient and is widely adored by many for its skin brightening and rejuvenating properties.
 Packed in antioxidants vitamin C can combat signs of dark spots by working on the lower layers of the skin, preventing excess pigmentation to work its way to the surface.
 This leads to vitamin C being a perfect teammate for lactic acid as each ingredient target similar skin concerns whilst working in different areas of the skin.
 This is why using vitamin C and lactic acid will not only restore the healthy, youthful glow back to your skin, you will also be able to give your skin the protection it needs from the elements and daily aggressors.

 Can I use lactic acid every night?

-You can indeed use lactic acid every night, the exfoliating properties of this AHA are on the gentle side of things and can rid the skin of any build-up of impurities, dirt and debris that have been picked up during the day.
+Yes you can use lactic acid every night, the exfoliating properties of this AHA are on the gentle side of things and can rid the skin of any build-up of impurities, dirt and debris that have been picked up during the day.
 The humectant traits of lactic acid are also hugely beneficial to use in the evenings to restore the correct levels of water in the skin barrier which will not only accelerate how effective other ingredients are once you have applied them on your skin but repair any damage the skin has experienced during the day.

 Depending on your skin type I would firstly suggest using lactic acid in the evenings once a week then as time goes on and your skin builds a tolerance to the ingredient you will be able to use it twice a day.